History of Dance Marathon

 What is VOLthon?

 VOLthon is the Dance Marathon program at The University of Tennessee- Knoxville.
 We fundraise throughout the year for East Tennessee Children's Hospital which is located right in our backyard.
 At the end of the year we hold our main event where we spend 12 hours standing and dancing for the kids that cannot and we fundraise all day long.
 At the end of the day our fundraising grand total is revealed.
-This year our goal is to move one step closer to more dancing, more graduations, and more healthy children.
+Every year our goal is to make a difference for the children at East Tennessee Children's Hospital and help raise awareness for the courageous kids at the hospital.